 Working with Head, Heart and Hands

 Not only do my potter hands create, sustain and release energy into the world but they work with the same energy to sustain, elevate and bring joy to a world which suffers, struggles and searches for energy to renew and sustain life.
 For the past 13 years I have been a Rotary International volunteer with the Hands to Honduras project, a humanitarian effort born out of the devastation of Hurricane Mitch in 1998.
 Yearly projects include repairing homes, building schools and medical clinics, teaching literacy and personal hygiene as well as installing water filters in Honduran homes.
 I have been fortunate to be able to use my hands to help build or improve 8 schools, install water filters in several cliffside villages and assist the medical team in treating children and adults with a myriad of illnesses.
-And this year, I was fortunate to part of a Rotary medical mission team for three weeks in Cambodia.
+And this year, I was fortunate to part of a Rotary medical mission team for three weeks in Cambodia and Viet Nam.
 I learned that my presence, smiles and loving touch can be just as effective as the work we did.
 I love my hands, my head and my heart for the good work they produce.
+And just recently I have decided to volunteer, again with my hands and my heart, on a project to aid in the prevention of sex trafficking in 81 countries.
+Dress a Girl Around the World is another example of how blessed I am with energy and skill sets to elevate and bring joy to others.

 People who use their hands are called laborers.